VERIFY BEFORE RELYING

 For acreage only, the compass words tell you location, not size.
 NE, SW, N, and W matter for locating the parcel, but the acreage comes from the fractions.

-If the question asks where the parcel is located, order matters.
+If the question asks where the parcel is located, order matters and legal-description reading usually works from the end of the description back toward the beginning.
 If the question asks only how many acres, multiply the fractions.

 Irregular Shapes